The “Ralph loop” is a popular workflow but nobody seems to explain it in layman’s terms.

 - maintain multiple of these documents. you don’t need to call it ‘PRD.md’

-But just starting easy with a bulleted todo list, with read and writing, gives it a little memory to keep grinding away at your task list without you having to manually keep it fed
+But just starting easy with a bulleted todo list, with reading and writing, gives it a little memory to keep grinding away at your task list without you having to manually keep it fed.

 Conclusion

-This post might be a really obvious post for some, but I just wanted to convey that there is nothing mysterious behind the idea of the Ralph loop and you don’t have to ‘use their repo’ to do most of what it does…just make a TODO list and tell Claude about it.
+This might be obvious to some, but I just wanted to convey that there is nothing mysterious behind the idea of the Ralph loop, and you don’t have to ‘use their repo’ to do most of what it does.
+Just make a TODO list and tell Claude about it.

 If I’m missing something let me know.
 Enjoy :)